Moh3nGolshani/BusyIndicator/README.md

 &lt;/busyIndicator:BusyMask&gt;</code></pre>

-5. Bind or Set `IsBusy` property.
+5. Bind or Set the `IsBusy` property.

 ### How to change indicator sizes:
-Indicator sizes can be changed now:
+You can now customize the indicator sizes:

 * Add a reference to the mscorlib assembly:
 <pre>xmlns:sys="clr-namespace:System;assembly=mscorlib"</pre>

-* Override the `IndicatorScaleX` & `IndicatorScaleY`:
+* Override the `IndicatorScaleX` & `IndicatorScaleY` properties:

 <pre>
 &lt;Window.Resources>